Would you want your kids to be happy all the time? I’ve realised, I wouldn’t. It’s official. I am horrid.

 I am guessing the drug isn’t illegal, doesn’t cause kidney failure and doesn’t cause mass suffering to 3rd world countries who grow the Happy Drug rather than food (although, if they popped the pill, what would they care if they were starving?)

 I digress, the point is that I decided when I was 20 that I would not want that pill.
-And I have decided now that I wouldn’t want my kiddies to have it.
-But why not?
+And I have decided now that I wouldn’t want my kiddies to have it either.
+Why?

 In something as awful as losing a child to death, a loved one to another person, or even just all of our worldy ‘stuff’, I think I would want to feel something other than happiness.
 And there must be many other instances you can think of like this.
 Sometimes, for me, experiencing the human condition with all of its ups and downs is more desirable than just being happy.